MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-Label.md

 ```

 ### -DynamicWatermarkDisplay
-The DynamicWatermarkDisplay parameter specifies the watermark text to display for a given label when the ApplyDynamicWatermarkingEnabled parameter is set to enabled.
-Besides free form text the following special tokens can be used to include user/device specific information in the watermark:
+The DynamicWatermarkDisplay parameter specifies the watermark text to display for a given label.
+This parameter supports text and the following special tokens:

-- ${Consumer.PrincipalName} - this token is required in the watermark text specification, the token will be replaced by the users' UPN
+- `${Consumer.PrincipalName}`: Required.
+The value is the user principal name (UPN) of the user.
-- ${Device.DateTime} - the token will be replaced with the current date/time of the device used to view the document
+- `${Device.DateTime}`: Optional.
+The value is current date/time of the device used to view the document.

+This parameter is meaningful only when the ApplyDynamicWatermarkingEnabled parameter value is $true.

 ```yaml
 Type: String